15 Sound-Based Cause and Effect Activities for Babies & Toddlers

 Use Simple Sound Games by Age

 Once your baby enjoys simple sound play like a DIY rattle, you can build on that interest with age-appropriate sound games.
+Use these age ranges as loose guides, not strict rules.
+Your child may enjoy some activities earlier or later.

 Repeat these sound games often.
-Repetition helps learning stick, builds confidence in auditory recognition, and deepens your connection.
+Repetition helps learning stick, builds confidence in listening, and deepens your connection.
+You’re not following rigid rules.
+You’re opening space for curiosity, expression, and joyful discovery together.

 Safe Sound Play Tips for Toddlers